HamedFathi/Replay/README.md

 * Present your code perfectly with manual and automatic pause/resume cycle.

 ## Usage

+For using this extension first you should create a `.vscreplay` file.
+Anything in this file will auto type exactly as you have written like all charecters, new lines, spaces and so on.

 ### Operational Characters

 |  | Name | Description |